Call for proposals

 - Costs to cover user involvement

-- Funding to cover an institution’s fixed costs such as rent, electricity, maintenance, administrative support etc., is not available through the programme.
+Funding to cover the indirect costs of an institution such as rent, electricity, maintenance, administrative support etc., is not available through the programme.

 - The application and all attachments should be written in English.